Gad Elmaleh: Acting

 He returned to film in 2004 when he starred in the 2004 film Olé! with Gérard Depardieu.
 In 2005, he starred as François Pignon in La Doublure (English title "The Valet"), by Francis Veber.
 In 2006, he appeared opposite Audrey Tautou in Priceless (French title "Hors de prix"), by Pierre Salvadori.

 He played the voice of Barry B. Benson in the French version of the 2007 film Bee Movie, Drôle d'Abeille.
 There he met Jerry Seinfeld and became friends with him.

 In 2009, he released the film, Coco, which he directed, wrote and starred in.
 It opened number one in France, Belgium and Switzerland.
 In 2010 he appeared in a dramatic role in Roselyne Bosch's The Round Up, which is based on the events surrounding the Vel' d'Hiv Roundup.

 In 2011, he had a small role in Woody Allen's Paris-set feature, Midnight in Paris.
 He also appeared in the motion capture film The Adventures of Tintin: The Secret of the Unicorn, alongside Jamie Bell.
 The film, which was directed by Steven Spielberg and produced by Peter Jackson, was released on 26 October 2011 in Belgium and on 23 December 2011 in the United States.
 The same year, he also starred in Jack & Jill as Al Pacino's French cook.
 In 2012, he had a small role in The Dictator.
 In 2019 he has a Netflix series, Huge in France, exposing him to a wider American audience.
 The satiric series includes a cameo by Jerry Seinfeld.

 Plagiarism controversy

 On 28 January 2019, the anonymous YouTube channel CopyComic released a video showing various stand-up comedians performing several years prior to many of Gad Elmaleh's performances, showing similarities that the YouTube channel described as plagiarism.
 Elmaleh sued the YouTube channel and asked for the videos to be removed from the website, on copyright infringement grounds.
-On 24 September 2019, Elmaleh admitted to have taken inspiration from other artists in some cases, although minimising the proportion of it in his works:
+On 24 September 2019, Elmaleh admitted to having taken inspiration from other artists in some cases, although minimising the proportion of it in his works:

 "We hear things and it infuses you. (...)
 In what is said to be plagiarism, there is what is fashionable, what we really take, and also the joke that runs, a little easy, that does not belong to anyone".